norbastic/AC.Library.Core/README.md

 ## How to use
 ### Scanning local network

+Local discovery sends a special UDP package to the broadcast address and the available devices on the network reply with device related information.
+Eg.: brand, mac address, name, etc.

 ```CS
     var deviceScanner = new ScanOperation(new UdpClientWrapper());
     // The IP address must be the broadcast address of  local network